 They are available almost all year and come in a range of colors that make them a great addition to any bouquet.

-If you want to get inspired, check the range of bright coloured gerbera bouquets at SerenataFlowers.com.
+If you want to get inspired, check the range of bright colored gerbera bouquets at SerenataFlowers.com.

 Here are 10 surprising facts about Gerbera flowers you probably didn’t know…